^

 Extranodal lesions (bone marrow, lungs, liver)

-Subcategory E indicates the involvement of extranodal zones adjacent to the affected lymph nodes (for example, lesion of mediastinal lymph nodes, lung roots with infiltration of adjacent zones of lung tissue is classified as NOT a stage).
-A category classified as "A" indicates a lack of systemic symptoms, "B" indicates the presence of systemic symptoms (weight loss, fever, or night sweats).
-Systemic symptoms usually occur in stages III or IV (20-30% of patients); "X" is used to indicate the size of the lesion that is greater than 10 cm in the maximum dimension or greater than 1/3chest diameter on the roentgenogram.
+Subcategory E indicates involvement of extranodal areas adjacent to the affected lymph nodes (e.g., involvement of mediastinal lymph nodes, pulmonary hilum with infiltration of adjacent areas of lung tissue is classified as stage HE).
+The category classified as "A" indicates the absence of systemic symptoms, "B" indicates the presence of systemic symptoms (weight loss, fever, or night sweats).
+Systemic symptoms are usually found in stages III or IV (20-30% of patients); "X" is used to indicate the size of the lesion, which is greater than 10 cm in maximum dimension or greater than 1/3chest diameter on radiograph.

-The letter A at any stage indicates the absence of the patient's systemic clinical manifestations.
-The letter B indicates that the patient has an anamnesis with at least one systemic symptom.
+The letter A at any stage indicates the absence of systemic clinical manifestations in the patient.
+The letter B indicates the presence of at least one systemic symptom in the patient's history.
 The presence of systemic symptoms correlates with the response to treatment.

-Hodgkin's lymphoma is suspected in patients with painless lymphadenopathy or mediastinal adenopathy, found on a routine X-ray examination.
-Such lymphadenopathy can result from infectious mononucleosis, toxoplasmosis, cytomegalovirus infection, non-Hodgkin's lymphoma or leukemia.
-X-ray picture of chest organs is similar to lung cancer, sarcoidosis or tuberculosis.
+Hodgkin lymphoma is suspected in patients with painless lymphadenopathy or mediastinal adenopathy detected on routine chest radiography.
+Such lymphadenopathy may result from infectious mononucleosis, toxoplasmosis, cytomegalovirus infection, non-Hodgkin lymphoma, or leukemia.
+The chest radiographic appearance is similar to lung cancer, sarcoidosis, or tuberculosis.

-Biopsy reveals Reed-Sternberg cells (large binocular cells) in a characteristic heterogeneous cellular infiltrate consisting of histiocytes, lymphocytes, monocytes, plasma cells and eosinophils.
-Classical Hodgkin's lymphoma has 4 histological subtypes; there is also a type of lymphocyte prevalence.
-Certain antigens on Reed-Sternberg cells can help in differentiating Hodgkin's lymphoma from NHL and classical Hodgkin's lymphoma with a type of lymphocytic predominance.
+Biopsy reveals Reed-Sternberg cells (large binocular cells) in a characteristic heterogeneous cellular infiltrate consisting of histiocytes, lymphocytes, monocytes, plasma cells, and eosinophils.
+Classical Hodgkin lymphoma has 4 histologic subtypes; there is also a lymphocyte-predominant type.
+Certain antigens on Reed-Sternberg cells can help differentiate Hodgkin lymphoma from NHL and classical Hodgkin lymphoma with a lymphocyte-predominant type.

 Histological subtypes of Hodgkin's lymphoma (WHO classification)